axelerant/testimonials-widget/readme.txt

 Thank you [katiewp](http://wordpress.org/support/topic/plugin-testimonials-widget-categories-tags-best-practices?replies=7#post-3460607) for the answer.

+= 44.
+Can I change how quickly the testimonials change? = Yes.
+Look for the "Rotation Speed" on the widget options panel or use the `refresh_interval` option in shortcode to adjust the number of seconds between testimonial rotations.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.